10 Billion Integers Walk Into an Array

 I haven’t programmed professionally in Smalltalk since Y2K.
 I only worked professionally in 32-bit versions of Smalltalk.
 Every once in a while I try some things out in the Pharo dialect of Smalltalk, which has had a 64-bit version for a few years now.
 I waited a long time for an open source version of Smalltalk to support 64-bit addressing.
 I have been using 64-bit versions of Java for the past 18 years.

 I’ve been wondering when Java will finally provide built-in support for large arrays, meaning arrays with a length of more than 2³¹-1.
 The Java Collections Framework and all frameworks that implement the built in collection interfaces like Collection, List, Set, Map all max out at an int size.
 There can be at most 2³¹-1 things stored in an array in Java.
+(Update: I learned from a post on Hacker News from Stuart Marks the max array size in the Java Hotspot JVM is actually 2³¹-2.
+I confirmed this in a test.)
 For all intents and purposes, this imposes a limit of storing slightly more than 2 billion objects or primitives in an array in Java.
 There are third party libraries that provide BigArrays like fastutil, and we can simulate large arrays ourselves by using multi-dimensional arrays in Java, but this becomes trickier to manage.
 Better to use a well-tested third party library than recreate hard to test and find bugs.

 I was curious if 64-bit Pharo Smalltalk would be able to store more than 2³¹-1 elements in an array.
 I knew one way I could find out.
 I would need a lot of RAM for this experiment.
 Thankfully, I bought a new Mac Book Pro M2 Max last year with 96GB of RAM so I could experiment and test with larger memory footprints.